CISecurity/ArtifactExpressions/artifacts/cisco-ios/cisco_ios.interface.rst

 interfaces on a system.
 It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The object element references an interface_object and The state element specifies the interface information to check.
+The object element references an interface_object and the state element specifies the interface information to check.

 Technical Details